zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

     **Note:** Ensure that you increase the version number when you introduce changes to the API service product family details.
 We also recommend that you increase the version number when changes are made to the title and description.

-### Service parameters - `apiml.service`
+### Service parameters
+`apiml.service`

 The following parameters define service information for the API Catalog:

 * **apiml.service.title**

-    Specifies the human readable name of the API service instance.
+    Specifies the human-readable name of the API service instance.

     This value is displayed in the API Catalog when a specific API service instance is selected.